LylChun/EPGminer/README.md

 ## Demo

-For a demo of `EPGminer` with instructions, expected output, and expected runtime, please see the “EPGminerDemo” vignette (to be filled in):
+For a demo of `EPGminer` with instructions, expected output, and expected run time, please see the “EPGminerDemo” vignette:

 ``` r
 vignette("EPGminerDemo")